 Bringing Safe Routes to your Community

 In partnership with the New Jersey Department of Transportation (NJDOT), Meadowlink provides Safe Routes to School programs to schools and municipalities.
-Our goal is to assist communities in Bergen, Essex, Monmouth, Passaic and Union Counties in developing and implementing programs to encourage walking and bicycling to school in safe manner.
+Our goal is to assist communities in Bergen, Essex, Monmouth, Passaic and Union County in developing and implementing programs to encourage walking and bicycling to school in safe manner.
 Safe Routes to Schools is a nationwide initiative addressing many of the health and safety issues children are facing on a daily basis.

 Why we do what we do?